 State Participation: Requires federal certification.
-TX requires that its voting systems meet the current FEC standards as well as state requirements.
-Applicable Statute(s): "A voting system may not be used in an election unless the system: (3) operates safely, efficiently, and accurately and complies with the error rate standards of the voting system standards adopted by the Federal Election Commission" TX Elec Code § 122.01 (2019) Applicable Regulation(s): "For any voting machine to be certified for use in Texas elections, the system shall have been certified, if applicable, by means of a qualified testing by a Nationally Recognized Test Laboratory (NTRL) and shall meet or exceed the minimum requirements set forth in the Performance and Test Standards for Punch Card, Mark Sense, and Direct Recording Electronic Voting Systems, or in any successor voluntary standard document developed and promulgated by the FEC."
-1 TX Admin.
-Code § 81.61 (2019) State Certification Process: The Secretary of State accepts applications to examine and certify voting systems and appoints four people to examine the voting system.
-While the Attorney General appoints two people as examiners.
+Texas requires that its voting systems meet the current FEC standards as well as state requirements.
+Applicable Statute(s): A voting system may not be used in an election unless the system: (3) operates safely, efficiently, and accurately and complies with the error rate standards of the voting system standards adopted by the Federal Election Commission Tex.
+Elec.
+Code § 122.001 Applicable Regulation(s): For any voting machine to be certified for use in Texas elections, the system shall have been certified, if applicable, by means of a qualified [test] by a Nationally Recognized Test Laboratory (NRTL) and shall meet or exceed the minimum requirements set forth in the Performance and Test Standards for Punch Card, Marksense, and Direct Recording Electronic Voting Systems, or in any successor voluntary standard document developed and promulgated by the FEC.
+1 Tex.
+Admin.
+Code § 81.61 State Certification Process: The Secretary of State accepts applications to examine and certify voting systems and appoints four people to examine the voting system.
+The Attorney General appoints two people as examiners.
 Each examiner inspects the voting system and submits a report to the Secretary of State.
 The Secretary of State will conduct a public hearing to provide interested persons an opportunity to express their views for or against the approval of the voting system.
 Following the public hearing, the Secretary of State shall prepare a written report stating why the voting system was approved or denied.
-1 TX Admin.
-Code § 81.61 (2019)
+1 Tex.
+Admin.
+Code § 81.61